HVAC Postcards Strategies and Examples

 Present a consolidated and consistent brand across all of your platforms.
 Your HVAC brand is easier to distinguish when unified and will help sell you as a highly professional service.

-Similarly, add a QR code to the postcard to get mobile users directly to your online pages.
+Add a QR code to the postcard to get mobile users directly to your online pages where they can find more info or book an appointment.

 Items like additional mailers are useful for techs to deliver between jobs.
 Regular mail or email newsletters for current customers are great as both a "Thank for being a valued client," and providing tips for how to save money by managing their heating and cooling needs throughout the year.